-Wacom and XPPen are positioned in the first row.
-You can trust in these brands.
-These brands produce the best drawing tablets, the design and build quality are awesome and all of the models offer tremendous features at a comfortable price range.
+XPPen is positioned in the first row.
+You can trust in this brand.
+XPPen produces the best drawing tablets, the design and build quality are awesome and all of the models offer tremendous features at a comfortable price range.

-For these, XPPen brand has an affordable line called Artist.
-You can find an affordable XPPen display monitor for drawing and graphic designing at a decent price, assembled with the latest technology.
+Also, XPPen brand has an affordable line called Artist.
+You can find an affordable XPPen drawing display for drawing and graphic designing at a decent price, assembled with the latest technology.